 Home exercises or exercising equipment at the gym are helpful but cannot isolate the deep extensor muscles that are usually the culprit when it comes to chronic neck or back pain.
 MedX testing and rehabilitation machines are the only machines that will isolate the spinal muscles in the neck and back while eliminating the ability for you to recruit other muscles to assist the test or exercise.

-9) How does MedX work?
+How does MedX work?

-MedX works by isolating the spinal muscles in both the neck and back through an elaborate restraint system which allows testing of the weakest areas of the spine and exercising of those weak muscles specifically without allowing you the ability to recruit other muscles to assist either the test or exercise.
+MedX works by isolating the spinal muscles in both the neck and back through an elaborate restraint system, which allows testing of the weakest areas of the spine and exercising of those weak muscles specifically without allowing you the ability to recruit other muscles to assist either the test or exercise.

-10) What makes MedX so much more effective compared to the usual ball exercises?
+What makes MedX so much more effective compared to the usual ball exercises?

-11) If you can compare my strength to someone my own age and weight, how does that help you know this is going to benefit me?
+If you can compare my strength to someone my own age and weight, how does that help you know this is going to benefit me?

 Yes.
 Improving spinal strength decreases muscle spasms and improves mobility.

 Why don’t more clinics have MedX machines?

 There are a number of factors for this.
 These machines, while being extremely effective for strengthening the spine, are extremely expensive, and insurance reimbursement is the same whether you exercise on a MedX machine, on a ball, or on the floor.
 Because of the restraint system, you need someone who is highly trained to administer the test and rehabilitation.
 Finally, these take up considerable room, and a lot of clinics don’t have the space.
 Another factor is research education.
 Many clinicians think they can do as much on a ball as you can on the MedX, but this is just not the case, and research proves it.